foc-fun/asdf-foc-engine/README.md

 ## About

-This plugin enables you to install and manage different versions of foc-engine using the asdf version manager.
-The foc-engine is a Starknet blockchain application engine written in Go, designed for building and deploying applications on the Starknet blockchain.
+This plugin enables you to install and manage different versions of foc-engine using the asdf version manager. `foc-engine` is the onchain app engine, designed for building and deploying applications on the Starknet blockchain.

 # Contents